aishwarya1735/Chatbot_rasa/README.md

-This Machine Learning (ML) project allows you to control your entire PC using voice commands.

-The application can execute various tasks based on the provided voice input:

-Automates YouTube,

-Downloads YouTube videos,

-Captures photos and videos,

-Takes screenshots,

-Plays your favorite music,

-Adjusts volume and brightness,

-Automates WhatsApp,

-Controls Chrome,

-Provides the current temperature,

-Shows the current date, day, and time,

-Gives daily news updates,

-Displays your current location,

-Tells jokes and interesting facts,

-Shows PC battery status,

-Opens C, D, E, and F drives,

-Sets alarms,

-Shuts down or restarts the PC,

-Remembers and reminds notes,

-Notifies our schedule.

-Includes a security system with:
+Voice-Controlled PC Assistant

+It is a Machine Learning–based voice assistant that enables full PC control through voice commands.
+After secure user authentication, Leo automates system operations, applications, and daily information tasks, providing a hands-free and intelligent desktop experience.

+- Key Capabilities :

+Control system functions: volume, brightness, battery status, screenshots, camera, alarms, shutdown, and restart

+Media & app automation: YouTube (play & download), WhatsApp, Chrome, music playback

+Utilities & information: date, time, temperature, news updates, location, jokes, and facts

+Productivity features: notes, reminders, and schedule notifications

+File access: open system drives (C, D, E, F)

+- Security & Authentication

-Face Recognition (for user verification) >>
+Face recognition–based user verification

-Password (if face recognition fails) >>
+Password authentication as a fallback if face recognition fails

-After passing the security checks, users can issue commands to perform any of the listed tasks.

-To set up face verification, follow these steps:
+Commands are enabled only after successful authentication

+- Face Recognition Setup

-Run sample_generator.py to gather sample images for face verification, which will be saved in the samples folder.
+Run sample_generator.py to collect face samples (stored in the samples/ folder)

-Execute Model_Trainer.py to train these samples, creating a training file in the trainer folder.
+Run Model_Trainer.py to train the model and generate files in the trainer/ folder
-To use the Leo program, do the following:

-Install all required packages listed in requirements.txt.
+- How to Run

+Install dependencies using requirements.txt

-Start the program by running script.py.
+Start the assistant by running script.py

-Activate the program by saying "hey Leo".

-Verify your identity through face recognition or password, then issue your commands.
+Activate using the voice command “Hey Rasa”

+Authenticate and issue commands

-To deactivate, say "Sleep" or "you need a break" or "quit".
+Deactivate using “Sleep”, “You need a break”, or “Quit”

-Reactivate the program anytime with "hey Leo".
+Reactivate anytime with “Hey Rasa”

-For detailed input commands and password instructions, refer to the exe() and security() functions in Leo.py.
+- Additional Information

+Command handling logic is implemented in the exe() function

+Security workflow is defined in the security() function inside Rasa.py